Azure/Connectors/samples/azurefunctions/teamsSentimentScore/README.md

-# Team Sentiment Score Function App
+# Teams Sentiment Score Function App

 This directory contains samples of Azure Function Apps that use Azure Text Analytics to calculate the sentiment score of last message tweets from teams channel.